School of Advanced Studies: Controversy

 A sociologist who worked at SAS and interviewed faculty and students about their experience, published an article in openDemocracy in 2020, where she described it as an "abusive institution" and an "academic sweatshop."

-An analysis representing an opposing view of SAS has recently been published by a team of Stanford graduate students who interviewed management-approved faculty and administrators under the title "Reimagining Russian Higher Education".
-This belongs to the burgeoning genre of SAS puff-pieces placed in venues that only appear to have disinterested editorial standards by SAS management, and can be accurately described as propaganda.
+An analysis representing an opposing view of SAS has been published by a team of Stanford graduate students who interviewed management-approved faculty and administrators under the title "Reimagining Russian Higher Education".